-Outpatient Service: Office treatment at the Student Health Center is provided without cost to the student.
-If the student's condition is such that outside consultation or treatment by a specialist is necessary, the Student Health Center staff makes referrals.
-The student or the parent (of a minor student) bears the financial responsibility for such services; however, these services may be covered by the Student Illness and Accidental Injury Insurance Plan.
-The Student Health Center is not responsible for medical fees or expenses derived from treatment rendered by any outside physician or facility.
-Students are required to obtain a referral prior to an outside physician's visit when using the University' health insurance plan.
+Outpatient Service: Office treatment at the office of Student Health Services is provided without cost to the student.
+Referrals are made for chronic or specialized care.
+The Office of Student Health Services is not responsible for medical fees or expenses derived from treatment rendered by any outside physician or facility.
+Students are required to obtain a referral prior to an outside physician's visit when using the University's health insurance plan.
 Refer to the online brochure for more information.

-Illness Excuse Policy: Students who are too ill to attend classes are advised to report in person to the Student Health Center for evaluation and disposition.
+Illness Excuse Policy: Students who are too ill to attend classes are advised to report in person to the Office of Student Health Services for evaluation and disposition.
 Excuses will be granted based on the University's excuse policy.

-Eligibility for Treatment: All students at the University are required to pay a student health fee, and as such, are eligible for treatment and services offered by the Health Center.
-All students who visit the Center for any medical needs must present their University identification card (at the time of visit) and must have the required health documentation on file.
+Eligibility for Treatment: All enrolled students are eligible for treatment and services offered by the Office of Student Health Services.
+Students seeking care must present their University identification care and must have the required health documentation on file.

-Insurance Coverage: The University offers a secondary Student Accident and Illness Insurance Plan to all students.
-All full-time undergraduate students, all residential students, and all international students are required to participate in the University's insurance plan.
+Insurance Coverage: The University offers a compliant comprehensive medical plan under the Affordable Care Act.
+All full-time undergraduate students, all residential students, and all international students with F1 or J1 visas are required to participate in the University's insurance plan.
 Students with comparable coverage from a parent, spouse or other source may apply for a waiver.
-Participation is voluntary for all other students except athletes.
-All athletes are required to participate in the University's plan.
+All students are required to participate in the University's plan.
 This plan is renegotiated annually, and as such, benefits and cost are subject to change.
-Specific questions may be directed to the Student Health Center staff at (404) 880-8322.
+Specific questions may be directed to the Office of Student Health staff at (404) 880-8322.
 Graduate students may opt out of health insurance with proper coverage.